Adolescence: Puberty in general

 The timing of puberty can have important psychological and social consequences.
 Early maturing boys are usually taller and stronger than their friends.
 They have the advantage in capturing the attention of potential partners and in being picked first for sports.
 Pubescent boys often tend to have a good body image, are more confident, secure, and more independent.
 Late maturing boys can be less confident because of poor body image when comparing themselves to already developed friends and peers.
 However, early puberty is not always positive for boys; early sexual maturation in boys can be accompanied by increased aggressiveness due to the surge of hormones that affect them.
 Because they appear older than their peers, pubescent boys may face increased social pressure to conform to adult norms; society may view them as more emotionally advanced, despite the fact that their cognitive and social development may lag behind their appearance.
 Studies have shown that early maturing boys are more likely to be sexually active and are more likely to participate in risky behaviors.

 For girls, early maturation can sometimes lead to increased self-consciousness, a typical aspect in maturing females.
 Because of their bodies' developing in advance, pubescent girls can become more insecure and dependent.
-Consequently, girls that reach sexual maturation early are more likely than their peers to develop eating disorders (such as anorexia nervosa).
+Consequently, girls that reach sexual maturation early are more likely than their peers to develop eating disorders (such as anorexia nervosa and bulimia nervosa).
 Nearly half of all American high school girls' diets are to lose weight.
 In addition, girls may have to deal with sexual advances from older boys before they are emotionally and mentally mature.
-In addition to having earlier sexual experiences and more unwanted pregnancies than late maturing girls, early maturing girls are more exposed to alcohol and drug abuse.
+Early-maturing girls may date earlier than late-maturing girls, and so have earlier sexual experiences and more unwanted pregnancies.
+Earlier-maturing girls are more exposed to alcohol and drug abuse.
 Those who have had such experiences tend to not perform as well in school as their "inexperienced" peers.